-- The TOE can be delivered in form of wafers, micromodules or packages, as described in the Data Sheet referenced in Table 14. - All the possible forms of delivery are equivalent from a security point of view. - The firmware is integrated on the IC before delivery. - 44 All the guidance documents are delivered as ciphered pdf files.
+- The TOE can be delivered in form of wafers, micromodules or packages, as described in the Data Sheet referenced in Table 14.
+It is shipped to the customer.

+The firmware is integrated on the IC before delivery. - 49 All the possible forms of delivery are equivalent from a security point of view. - 50 All the guidance documents are delivered as ciphered pdf files, by email.